tonytins/cu/src/character.md

 ## Kit Welsh

 Kit Welsh is a [andromorph](./universe/andromorph.md) raccoon.
 He is interested in astronomy, amateur radio and video editing.
+He works for varies railroads, handling long distant freight and passenger routes.

 ## Aidan Cheddar